Pingel88/DadJokeDiscordBot.Solution/README.md

         }
       }
       ```
   3) Please note that you will have to replace the `[YOUR API KEY]` and `[YOUR BOT TOKEN]` placeholders with your own bot token and API key.
-Follow along with the next instructions to obtain them.
+Follow along with the subsequent instructions to obtain them.

   #### Acquire API Key

   1) [Create an account](https://rapidapi.com/auth/sign-up) with RapidAPI in order to obtain an API key.
-  2) Visit the [pricing tab](https://rapidapi.com/KegenGuyll/api/dad-jokes/pricing) for the Dad Jokes page to subscribe to the API.
+  2) Visit the [pricing tab](https://rapidapi.com/KegenGuyll/api/dad-jokes/pricing) of the Dad Jokes page to subscribe to the API.
 The free tier should suffice for testing purposes.
-  3) Navigate to the [endpoints tab](https://rapidapi.com/KegenGuyll/api/dad-jokes/endpoints) to obtain your API key -- you will have to copy it from the code snippets in the panel on the right.
+  3) Navigate to the [endpoints tab](https://rapidapi.com/KegenGuyll/api/dad-jokes/endpoints) to obtain your API key -- you will have to copy it from the code snippets in the panel to the right.
-  4) Replace the placeholder text in your EnvironmentVariables.cs file with the API key.
+  4) Replace the entire `[API KEY]` placeholder text in your EnvironmentVariables.cs file with the API key.

   #### Acquire Bot Token